mediabrix/mediabrix-cordova_phonegap/README.md

  * After running that command, the mb_plugin will be added to your project.

  ## Initialization
- The view that would attempt to load an ad must call resume function whenever view is presented:
+ The view that would attempt to load an ad must call the resume function whenever the view is presented:
  ```
   initialize: function() {
     document.addEventListener('deviceready', this.onDeviceReady, false);